 Where diet is concerned, you’ll want to make sure your hens have extra calcium.
 Do this by either providing shell-grit or crushing eggshells and placing them in the food of the hens.

 Remember to periodically add a small amount of apple cider vinegar to their food as well, this will prevent many of the ailments common to the breed.
 Otherwise, provide normal layer feed, and the Plymouth Rock chicken will peck at it when he or she needs nutrients.

-Make sure the coop is well-ventilated and built to be cool in the summer and warm during the summer.
-You may need to add a heat lamp during the winter.
+Make sure the coop is well-ventilated and built to be cool in the summer and warm during the winter.
 Plymouth Rocks also seem to do well in enclosed areas as long as they have plenty of room to run around otherwise.

 They do not require much care, and they actually enjoy fostering a relationship with the humans around them.
 Choose a Plymouth Rock chicken, and you’ll not regret owning this wonderful breed.